nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * This command is still able to be executed on a task list without any expired tasks. <br>
   In this case, success message `Expired tasks (if any) have been cleared!` will still be displayed. <br>
-  However, no task will be cleared since there are no expired tasks.
+  However, no tasks will be cleared since there are no expired tasks.

 </div>